langchain-ai/langgraph-101/README.md

 4. In the notebooks, use AzureOpenAI (code already provided in cells) where applicable, instead of OpenAI (default)

+### Google Vertex AI Instructions

+If you are using Google Vertex AI instead of OpenAI, follow these steps:

+1. **Set up your Google Cloud credentials**
+   - Create a service account in your Google Cloud project with Vertex AI permissions
+   - Download the service account JSON key file
+   - Save it as `vertexCred.json` in the project root directory

+2. **Configure environment variables in your .env file**
+   - Set `GOOGLE_APPLICATION_CREDENTIALS=./vertexCred.json`
+   - See `.env.example` for reference

+3. **Update agent code** - Navigate to `agents/utils.py` and:
+   - Comment out: `llm = init_chat_model("openai:gpt-4o")`
+   - Uncomment the Vertex AI code:
+     ```python
+     from langchain_google_vertexai import ChatVertexAI

+     llm = ChatVertexAI(
+         model="gemini-2.5-flash"
+     )
+     ```

+4. **In notebooks**, the Vertex AI setup code is already provided in the first cells:
+   - Look for the "Google Vertex AI version" section
+   - Uncomment and use that code instead of the OpenAI setup
+   - The setup automatically handles credential paths from any notebook location

+**Note:** Make sure `vertexCred.json` is added to your `.gitignore` to avoid committing credentials.

 ## Getting Started

 ### Recommended Learning Path